Analog de Sitter universe in quantum Hall systems with an expanding edge: Summary and Speculation

 where $N(x)$ is a lapse function.
 When we take $N(x)=1$, $S_\text{QH}$ yields the action of the quantum field theory for the edges.
 By taking the variation of $S_\text{QH}$ with respect to $N(x)$, we get

 It turns out that substitution of the above $N(x)$ into $S_\text{QH}$ reproduces the value of $S_\text{QG}$ in (\ref{01}).
 Though the correct relation between the theories with $S_\text{QG}$ and $S_\text{QH}$ remains vague at present, it may be interesting to explore the correspondence and quantum gravity effective theory for the QH edges.
 In this case, the circular edge corresponds to a closed universe.
-The interpretation of the wave functions of the quantum closed universe, which satisfy the Wheeler-DeWitt equation, can be developed from the viewpoint of the many-body wave funtions of the QH systems.
+The interpretation of the wave functions of the quantum closed universe, which satisfy the Wheeler-DeWitt equation, can be developed from the viewpoint of the many-body wave functions of the QH systems.
+As a last comment it is worth mentioning that subtle effects of quantum gravity, which are predicted by recent holographic framework based on DS/dS correspondence~\cite{DS1,DS2,DS3,Inf1,Inf2} closely related to the subject of information loss paradox in black holes, might yield different results in entanglement calculation from our results based on quantum field theory in fixed curved spacetime background.
+Though the analysis based on the holographic treatment is out of scope of this paper, this direction of investigation will reveal the feature of quantum gravity and we hope the future QH experiments will be capable of discriminating which theories are suitable to effectively describe the detected behavior of entanglement.